 Ye Lin, for example, said that his parents did not approve of him being part of a balloon team.
 “I still do it because it is my passion,” he said.
 “You can get injured or maimed from it but I don’t really care and I’m very careful anyway.”

-He added that his older brother used to be part of a team but was involved in an accident that left him wounded.
+He added that his older brother used to be part of a team but was involved in an accident that left him injured.
 “He can’t really walk now because his waist and hand are injured and he also can’t carry heavy things,” Ye Lin said, adding that his brother still attends the festival every year.

 “Two of my friends have died in the past,” he said.
 “There is a sadness at first, but after a while, we cannot give it up so we go back to it.”